nabster323/password-provider/README.md

 # password-provider

-Will provide a clean way for different password seeds such as mouse movement, GPU calculations to provide randomly generated passwords.
+Will provide a clean way for password generation based upon different seeds such as mouse movement and GPU calculations.